intrig-unicamp/mininet-wifi/README.md

 ###About Mininet-WiFi
 Mininet-WiFi is a fork of Mininet (http://mininet.org/) which allows the using of both WiFi Stations and Access Points.
 Mininet-WiFi only add wifi features and you can work with it like you were working with Mininet.
-More informations and details about it  will be available in soon.

 ##Installation
 step 1: $ git clone https://github.com/intrig-unicamp/mininet-wifi